The Path to High Performing SQL Queries

 Indexes

 Imagine a movie collector is looking for a specific film in his personal collection.
 Unfortunately, he did not sort the items regarding any order which forces him to look through all DVDs he owns.
-This issue would not have occurred when he initially would have sorted his collection alphabetically or, even better, numbered each item and list it together with its storage location on in a book.
-Although this would obviously cost effort to create such a register as well as maintaining it, such a tool would surely make searching for a DVD a lot easier and faster.
-This analogy explains quite well the principle of indexes on tables.
-Applying them on important columns in a table, a so-called shadow table will be initialized in the background which then helps the database to find specific records much faster.
-To support the understanding of this tool better, please note the following illustration.
+This issue would not have occurred when he initially would have sorted his collection alphabetically or, even better, numbered each item and listed it together with its storage location in a book.
+Although this would cost effort to create and maintain, such a register would make searching for a DVD easier and faster.
+This analogy explains the principle of database indexes: an index is a separate data structure that helps the database locate records efficiently.

 reduced seek path due to indexing